curl/curl/docs/cmdline-opts/proxy-pinnedpubkey.md

 indicating its identity.
 A public key is extracted from this certificate and if it does not exactly match the public key provided to this option, curl aborts the connection before sending or receiving any data.

+Before curl 8.10.0 this option did not work due to a bug.